dubeyshubham108/Python-Projects/Printing Coloured Text/README.md

 Traditionally, printing full-colour text to the terminal is accomplished by a series of escape characters on Linux or OS X systems.
 However, this will not work for Windows operating systems.

-For more detail about this module you can see the documentation of it here.
+For more detail about this module you can see the documentation of it 2. <a href="https://pypi.org/project/colorama/">here</a>